trave84/snippets/gulp-templates/README.md

 ## 01-browserync

-Browsersync automatically refreshing `.html` and `.css` files in root folder.
+Browsersync automatically refreshing `.html` and `.css` files in the root folder.

-_This is mainly the most simple example._
+_This is mainly the simplest example._

 ## 02-scss